-{\bf The s$^\pm$-wave pairing:} The magnetic critical interaction strength (i.e. $U_c^{(s)}$) obtained by the RPA calculation for the model is about 1.26 eV.
-We set $U=1.16$ eV to fit the measured $T_c\approx 80$ K. The distribution of the RPA-renormalized spin susceptibility $\chi(\mathbf q)$ (i.e. the largest eigenvalue of the spin susceptibility matrix) over the Brillouin zone is shown in Fig.~\ref{chi0}(a).
-This distribution peaks at three different momenta, which are marked as $\mathbf Q_1$, $\mathbf Q_2$, and $\mathbf Q_3$ respectively.
-These momenta correspond to the three Fermi surface (FS) nesting vectors marked in Fig.~\ref{chi0}(b).
-Among these FS-nesting vectors, the $\mathbf Q_1$ leads to the strongest spin susceptibility.
+{\bf The s$^\pm$-wave pairing:} The critical interaction strength, denoted as $U_c^{(s)}$, at which the spin susceptibility diverges, is approximately 1.26 eV following the RPA calculation for the model in consideration.
+We choose the value of the Hubbard interaction $U$ to be 1.16 eV, in order to match the experimentally measured critical temperature $T_c$ of approximately 80 K. Note that for the simplified two-orbital model adopted here, this $U$ can be different from the bare $U$ employed in the DFT calculations\cite{bareU}.
+Fig.~\ref{chi0}(a) depicts the distribution of the RPA-renormalized spin susceptibility, represented by $\chi(\mathbf q)$ the largest eigenvalue of the spin susceptibility matrix, across the Brillouin zone.
+Notably, the distribution exhibits peaks at three unequivalent momenta, which we have labeled as $\mathbf Q_1$, $\mathbf Q_2$, and $\mathbf Q_3$.
+These momenta precisely correspond to the three Fermi surface (FS) nesting vectors, as illustrated in Fig.~\ref{chi0}(b), and the vector $\mathbf Q_1$ is associated with the highest intensity of spin susceptibility.